uabrc/researcher_facing_readthedocs/source/openstack/network_setup_basic.rst

       vi.
 Click the "Next >>" button to move to the "Subnet Details" tab.

       .. figure:: ./images/subnet_003.png
          :alt: Image Showing the Create Subnet dialog box.
 The Subnet tab is selected.
 The form has not been filled out beyond default values.
+The Subnet Name has been set to my_subnet.

    b.
 The "Subnet Details" tab.